- Can I send my application materials directly to the department?

 - STA 841 Generalized Linear Models - Covers topics such as log-linear models, Poisson regression, probit models, logit models, models for longitudinal, clustered, and multivariate data, latent factor models, stochastic search algorithms, etc. Generally for students who are familiar with Bayesian methods such as Gibbs sampling, Metropolis-Hastings, and have had an advanced course in linear models.

 A simple suggestion would be to begin with STA 601, 721 and 711.
 STA 841 is a permission number course so you'll need to talk to your advisor or the instructor to determine if you are qualified.
-A "typical" course of study can be found on the department website stat.duke.edu/phd under the links on the left side.
+A "typical" course of study can be found on our Ph.D.
+Requirements' page.